ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

-* Set up a BPI yesy system with the necessary cryptographic algorithms and protocols.
+* Set up a BPI test system with the necessary cryptographic algorithms and protocols.
 * Ensure that the BPI Subject has access to the encryption and decryption keys.

 Test Steps: